Chris Hartje

 Hartje died less than a week later when the team's bus crashed en route to a game.
-At the time it was the worst accident in U.S. sports history, as nine team members were killed and six were injured.
+With nine team members killed and six injured, it was the worst accident in U.S. sports history at the time.
 Seriously injured and badly burned, Hartje was taken to Harborview Hospital in Seattle and died the following day, the ninth fatality.

 Hartje served with the U.S. Coast Guard during World War II, and was buried in the Golden Gate National Cemetery in San Bruno, California.